top of page

 DIAGNOSIS

 D.R.E.S.S. syndrome is a challenging diagnosis as it is an uncommon condition that occurs progressively, involves many clinical symptoms including fever, rash, facial swelling, enlarged lymph nodes and organ injury, and requires a number of diagnostic tests.
-Because it can affect multiple organs and present with a number of lab abnormalities, physicians must rule out other diseases and types of drug reactions and have a high level of suspicion for DRESS.
+Because DRESS can affect multiple organs and present with a number of lab abnormalities, physicians must rule out other diseases and types of drug reactions and have a high level of suspicion for DRESS.

-While there currently is not a 100% definitive test for diagnosing DRESS, international experts have developed tools that have become best practice to help physicians confirm or exclude the diagnosis.
+While there is not a 100% definitive test for diagnosing DRESS, international experts have developed tools that have become best practice to help physicians confirm or exclude the diagnosis.

 The Registry of Severe Cutaneous Adverse Reactions (RegiSCAR), the Japanese Consensus Group (J-SCAR) and Boquet et al# are all scoring systems which use a set of defined criteria to make the determination of DRESS.